mahamed9911/inventory-management/README.md

 # project
-in invenotry management program that uses oop to its fullest. memory management file reading and writing threads data structures and algorithms
+in invenotry management program that uses oop to its fullest. memory management, file reading/writing and threads data structures and algorithms